This document is a usage manual for JEB3. Last revision: March 2019 for JEB 3.1.3.

 - The second half is a developer portal for advanced users who will want to use the JEB API to script tasks, develop plugins, or even craft their own front-ends.
 Alongside these pages, the API reference documentation website will be an indispensable resource.

 The software package is distributed as a zip archive, custom-generated for each registered user.
-It contains the back-end components as well as the reference front-end implementation for desktop platforms, referred to as the "RCP client".
-This manual focuses mostly on using JEB through the RCP client.
+It contains the back-end components as well as the reference front-end implementation for desktop platforms, referred to as the "UI client".
+This manual focuses mostly on using JEB through the UI client.

-JEB requires a Java Runtime Environment (JRE) or Java Development Kit (JDK) version 7 or newer.
+JEB requires a Java Runtime Environment (JRE) or Java Development Kit (JDK) version 8 or above.
+We recommend using the latest version of Java 8 (191/192) or Java 10.0.2 or above.

 Make sure you have a JRE or JDK installed.